Admissions and Assistantships

 Admission and assistantship decisions are based on a holistic examination of credentials presented, including previous academic performance (transcripts), three letters of recommendation, a writing sample, statement of objectives, and GRE scores.
 Ideally we admit students who have strong credentials in all of these areas.
 However, a deficiency in one area does not eliminate an applicant from consideration.

-- M. A. Program Admission: To be admitted to the M. A. program we look for undergraduate GPA of at least 3.0, (Please note: due to the upcoming changes to the GRE, min. scores will be posted after August) , as well as strong letters and a very good paper.
-International students must have at least TSE/SPEAK scores of 50 or IBT TOEFL/TAST scores of 26. * We do not accept MCAT, LSAT, or GMAT scores.
+- M. A. Program Admission: To be admitted to the M. A. program we look for undergraduate GPA of at least 3.0, a GRE Verbal Score of at least 153, a GRE Quantitative Score of at least 144, as well as strong letters and a very good paper.
+International students must have a TOEFL Speak score of at least 26.
+TOEFL scores are required as part of the application.
+We do not accept MCAT, LSAT, or GMAT scores.

 - Ph.D.
-Program Admission: To be admitted to our Ph.D. program we look for graduate GPAs of at least 3.5 and (Please note: due to the upcoming changes to the GRE, min. scores will be posted after August), as well as exceptionally strong letters and an excellent paper.
-International students must have at least TSE/SPEAK scores of 50 or IBT TOEFL/TAST scores of 26. * We do not accept MCAT, LSAT, or GMAT scores.
-A masters degree must be completed by the start of the Ph.D program.
+Program Admission: To be admitted to our Ph.D. program we look for graduate GPAs of at least 3.5, a GRE Verbal Score of at least 153, a GRE Quantitative Score of at least 144, as well as exceptionally strong letters an excellent paper.
+International students must have a TOEFL Speak score of at least 26.
+TOEFL scores are required as part of the application.
+We do not accept MCAT, LSAT, or GMAT scores.

 * Note: These general guidelines neither preclude nor assure admission.